alexisding/Info6250-Webtools/exams/exam03/answers.md

 ### Answer:

 ##### Composition:
 When a Field’s type is a class, the field will hold a reference to another object.
-Composition is an instance of an object has references to instances of other objects.
+Composition is that one object would have a property whose value is a reference to another object.
 It is when the class uses another object to provide some or all of its functionality.

 ##### Composition over inheritance:
-Javascript doesn't have multiple inheritance.
+* Javascript doesn't have multiple inheritance.
 Composition, however, can give the functionality.
 There are no limits on combining functionality.

+* Inheritance can get access to the base's internal implementation; composition can interact only with the object's public interface.

+* Inheritance makes the interface becomes your interface.
+Client code will depend on that interface.
+Composition makes the private reference under your control.
+You can decide what interface you want to expose.

 ## Question:  Why can code using 'import' not be run directly by NodeJS?